Ancient Greek philosophers first

 Electromagnetic radiation

-electric and magnetic waves that travel at the speed of light.
-Examples:
+consisting of electric and magnetic waves that travel at the speed of light.

 Electron

-unit electrical charge and a mass 1/1837 that of the proton.
-Electrons
+particle with a unit electrical charge and a mass 1/1837 that of the proton.

-surround the atom's positively charged nucleus and determine the atom's
+Electrons surround the atom's positively charged nucleus and determine the

 Electron capture

-which an orbital electron is captured by and merges with the nucleus.
-The
+decay process in which an orbital electron is captured by and merges with

-mass number is unchanged, but the atomic number is decreased by one.
+the nucleus.
+The mass number is unchanged, but the atomic number is

 Eluant